chalika-vanyaa/StartupCampus-Assignment/README.md

 # Startup Campus - DSAI Track Data Preprocessing & Machine Learning Assignment
-For this assignment, I used a dataset about housing prices from Kaggle that can be accessed below: https://www.kaggle.com/competitions/home-data-for-ml-course/data
+For this assignment, I used a dataset about housing prices from Kaggle, which can be accessed at the following link: https://www.kaggle.com/competitions/home-data-for-ml-course/data